calstar/EngineDesign/examples/pintle_engine/README_full_engine_optimizer.md

     - LOX orifice angle (fixed to 90° in this phase).

 - **Goals**
-  - Find a **consistent pintle + chamber + nozzle set** that can hit thrust/O/F targets within constraints.
+  - Find a **consistent pintle + chamber + nozzle set** that can hit thrust and O/F ratio targets within constraints.
   - Enforce basic stability and geometry sanity before launching the more expensive multi‑layer optimization.

 This phase provides a good starting `PintleEngineConfig` and associated runner/diagnostics for the following layers.